CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 3.1.md

 ### Task 1.1: Explore SharePoint Sites.

 - **Login to Microsoft 365:**
-   - Open your web browser and sign in to [Microsoft 365](https://www.office.com/login?).
+   - Open your web browser and sign in to `https://www.office.com/login?`.
 You will see the login screen, enter the username and click on **Next**.

       ![](./media/task3.1.1.png)